nobuyuki83/Physics-based_Animation_2023S/task06/README.md

 ## Problem 1

-Run the code as it is .
+Run the code as it is.
 After running the program for a while, the simulation stops.
 Then, take a screenshot image of a program window.
 Save the screenshot image overwriting `task06/problem1.png`

 ![problem1](problem1.png)